 introduction

 Britain is an entrepreneurial nation.
-Evidence for this can be seen all around us – last year, it boasted 5.6 million private businesses, produced 147 unicorns, and venture capital investment was exceeded $21 billion.
+Evidence for this can be seen all around us – last year, it boasted 5.6 million private businesses, produced 147 unicorns, and venture capital investment exceeded $21 billion.
 Our world-leading universities produce an abundance of groundbreaking research and skilled graduates.
 London is a global city that attracts talent from every corner of the world, but entrepreneurial ecosystems exist all around the country

 We should celebrate this more than we do.
 Entrepreneurs and the startups they found are a critical source of job creation.
 While not all push forward the boundaries of innovation, many do – developing the solutions to help tackle problems associated with environmental breakdown, an ageing population and more.
 Having an economy which enables and encourages entrepreneurship can also be a lifeline for individuals whose talents may be overlooked or undervalued in the ‘traditional’ economy.